#1 Student Loan Lawyer

 To get approved for financial aid, you’ll need to get your student loans out of default first.

 You qualify for financial aid again after you make student loan payments for 6 consecutive months.
-Here’s more information on how to get financial aid back once you lose it.

 What is the best way to go back to school with defaulted student loans?
 The best way to go back to school with defaulted student loans is to get your loans out of default first or pay cash for your education.